 2. Pain Management

 As we discussed above, by diverting the patient's attention, VR manages the level of chronic pain.
-This effectively reduces healthcare costs and minimises the use of painkillers.
+This effectively reduces healthcare costs and minimizes the use of painkillers.

 3. Physical Therapy

-VR assists in physical therapy and offers a wide range of exercises that is supervised by an AI virtual instructor who monitors the patient's condition and ensures that the exercises are performed appropriately.
+VR assists in physical therapy and offers a wide range of exercises supervised by an AI virtual instructor who monitors the patient's condition and ensures that the exercises are performed appropriately.

 4. Medical Education And Training